-INDICATOR MEASURES 2023/24 1.1 FEWER REPEAT VICTIMS Of CRIME 1.1.1 Repeat victimisation rate and report on initiatives to support repeat victims with a focus on victims of (i) Domestic Abuse, (ii) Child Sexual Abuse and Exploitation (CSAE) and (iii) Hate Crime in 2023/24.
-1.2 FEWER REPEAT OFFENDERS Of CRIME 1.2.1 Repeat offending rate and report on initiatives to reduce repeat offenders with a focus on Domestic Abuse.
-1.2.2 Through activity which has a minor, moderate and major impact, reduce the capacity and capability of Organised Crime Groups (OCGs) and paramilitary organisations to engage in criminal activity.
-1.3 PEOPLE IN ALL Communities feel safe 1.3.1 Number of people in Northern Ireland who feel safe in their; local area, local high street or town centre and own home, including in the online space.
-1.3.2 Rate of places repeatedly victimised.
-1.4 CRIME RATES AND TRENDS Showcase an effective police Response 1.4.1 Benchmark PSNI crime rates against previous rates and other similar police services.
-1.4.2 Demonstrate progress against the Violence Against Women and Girls Strategy and Action Plan.
+INDICATOR MEASURES 2022/23 1.1 FEWER REPEAT VICTIMS OF CRIME 1.1.1 Repeat victimisation rate and report on initiatives to support repeat victims with a focus on victims of (i) Domestic Abuse, (ii) Child Sexual Abuse and Exploitation (CSAE) and (iii) Hate Crime in 2022/23.
+1.2 FEWER REPEAT OFFENDERS OF CRIME 1.2.1 Repeat offending rate and report on initiatives to reduce repeat offenders with a focus on Domestic Abuse in 2022/23.
+1.2.2 Through frustration, disruption and dismantling activity, reduce the capacity and capability of Organised Crime Groups (OCGs) and paramilitary organisations to engage in criminal activity.
+1.3 PEOPLE IN ALL COMMUNITIES FEEL SAFE 1.3.1 Number of people in Northern Ireland who feel safe in their; local area, local high street or town centre and own home, including in the online space.1.3.2 Rate of places repeatedly victimised.
+1.4 CRIME RATES AND TRENDS SHOWCASE AN EFFECTIVE POLICE RESPONSE 1.4.1 Benchmark PSNI crime rates against previous rates and other similar police services.

-2.1 THE LEVEL OF PUBLIC CONFIDENCE IN POLICING 2.1.1 Number of people in Northern Ireland who are confident that PSNI is accessible, visible, responsive and victim focused.
-2.1.2 Report on the levels (numbers and outcomes) of conduct cases within the police service.
-2.1.3 Report on the levels of 999 (emergency) and 101 (priority) call response.
+INDICATOR MEASURES 2022/23 2.1 THE LEVEL OF PUBLIC CONFIDENCE IN POLICING 2.1.1 Number of people in Northern Ireland who are confident that PSNI is accessible, visible, responsive and victim focused.
 2.2 THE LEVEL OF SATISFACTION WITH THE SERVICE RECEIVED 2.2.1 Number of victims and service users who are satisfied with the service they have received.
-2.3 THE REPRESENTATIVENESS OF THE POLICE SERVICE 2.3.1 Improve representativeness of the service across ranks, grades and departments by gender, community background, ethnic origin, disability, sexual orientation and in respect of recruitment, socio-economic background.
+2.3 THE REPRESENTATIVENESS OF THE POLICE SERVICE 2.3.1 Improve representativeness of the service across ranks, grades and departments by gender and community and socio-economic background.
 2.4 DELIVERY OF EFFECTIVE CRIME OUTCOMES 2.4.1 Levels of crime outcomes, with a particular focus on Domestic Abuse, to identify areas of concern.